kaitlynnewsad/PHPWork/README.md

 # HTML, CSS, and PHP Work

 Work that I have created that shows the skills I have learned in PHP.
-Will update this repository weekly on new skills and project thtat I create.
+Will update this repository weekly on new skills I learn or new projects.

 ## Projects Created